tarwn/lessthandot-hugo/blogs/content/posts/2012-01-01-displaying-and-saving-unicode-data.md

 this.txtLanguage.text = createbinary(prefs_sl.Language00)

-We don&#8217;t want to use COMPROP now for the ActiveX.
+We don't want to use COMPROP now for the ActiveX.

-and then, saving data, we need to follow Rick&#8217;s steps:
+and then, saving data, we need to follow Rick's steps:

 ```
 pcSavedText1 = Strconv(This.Text,12)